Last updated on March 23rd, 2022 at 01:47 am

 In this feature I am going to concentrate on the top five badminton shots you should spend a lot of time mastering.
-Practicing and getting these right will go a long way into making you a competitive player.
+Practising and getting these right will go a long way into making you a competitive player.

-So whether it’s the badminton drop shot or merely the different badminton serve types I’ll explain all the basics.
+Whether it’s the badminton drop shot or merely the different badminton serve types I’ll explain all the basics.

 Right lets take a look at the main shots in badminton every player will need to master.

-Badminton Shots #1 – The Badminton Serve
+#1 The Badminton Serve

-Know your different types of badminton shots?
-Possibly one of the most important badminton shots is the serve as it not only starts the game.
 As you play against more competitive opponents it will become a key shot/stroke you will need to improve.
 Improving your badminton serve technique will change your game for the better, so lets take a closer look.

 There are basically two different types of badminton serves, however before we go into those it should noted that you have to serve under hand in badminton; over head serves are not permitted.